Stylish Heritage B&B Accommodation

 Explore historic Woolmers and Brickendon Estates, wend your way along the Tamar Valley Wine Trail, take a balloon flight over the beautiful and scenic northern midlands, or explore the magnificent Great Western Tiers.
 We are a convenient half-way stop between the east coast and Cradle Mountain, and only two hours from Hobart.

-With five ensuite rooms available, accommodating up to 12 guests, we offer all the comforts of home in a private and spacious historic house setting.
+With three ensuite rooms available, accommodating up to 7 guests, we offer all the comforts of home in a private and spacious historic house setting.
 Our daily tariff includes a full cooked and continental gourmet country breakfast using home grown and fresh local produce, served in our beautiful vaulted dining room.
 If you have to bring a little work away, we have free wifi throughout the house.

 We welcome individual bookings and also cater for groups, so that you can relax and celebrate with a group of friends or get together as family.
 Children of all ages and infants are welcome, and travel cots are available on request.